 These instances include:

-• If you are a repeat offenders charged with felonies
+- If you are a repeat offender charged with felonies.

 Bail is different for everyone.
 If you believe that you have a right to bail but a judge is refusing to grant it for you, you should hire an experienced and knowledgeable lawyer to represent your interests in court.
 There is a chance that a lawyer can help you change the judge’s mind.
 If you do receive bail, make sure that you have the means to pay it.
 And make sure that if a judge trusts you to return to the court when it is time, that you do not take advantage of this responsibility.
 If you fail to appear in court, there can be serious consequences and it will diminish your chances of getting bail in the future.

-If you are looking for a lawyer to represent you in court, contact Ruane Attorneys for the your defense.
-If you need help paying your bail, contact Connecticut Bail Bonds for the professional help that you need.
+If you are looking for a lawyer to represent you in court, contact Ruane Attorneys for your defense.
+If you need help paying your bail or need advice from a Hartford bail bondsman contact Connecticut Bail Bonds for the professional help that you need.